Fractional squeezing: spectra and dynamics from generalized squeezing Hamiltonian with fractional orders: Introduction

-While generalized squeezing might at first sight look like a straightforward generalization of two-photon squeezing, it turns it to be much more difficult to model than two-photon squeezing \cite{Fisher,Hillery1984,Hong,Braunstein1987,Braunstein1990,Hillery1990,Braak}.
-These difficulties are highlighted in the contradicting conclusions of recent studies on the subject \cite{Ashhab2025,Gordillo,Ashhab2026PRA,Fischer,Ashhab2026NJP}.
+Furthermore, while generalized squeezing might at first sight look like a straightforward generalization of two-photon squeezing, it turns it to be much more difficult to model and analyze theoretically than two-photon squeezing \cite{Fisher,Hillery1984,Hong,Braunstein1987,Braunstein1990,Hillery1990,Braak}.
+These difficulties are highlighted by the contradicting conclusions of recent studies on the subject \cite{Ashhab2025,Gordillo,Ashhab2026PRA,Fischer,Ashhab2026NJP}.
+In contrast, displacement and two-photon squeezing allow the derivation of exact analytical formulae that describe how quantum states are transformed under these operations \cite{Walls,Scully}.

 One of the interesting aspects of generalized squeezing observed in the simulations of Ref.~\cite{Ashhab2025} is the qualitative differences in behaviour for different squeezing orders.
 Some of the changes are counter-intuitive.
 For example, while the number of photons grows indefinitely and approaches infinity in the infinite-time limit for two-photon squeezing ($n=2$), the photon number diverges at a finite time for tri-squeezing ($n=3$), and the photon number remains finite at all times for quint-squeezing ($n=5$).
 Such disparate behaviour makes it highly desirable to have a better understanding of how the evolution between different squeezing orders happens.